Why Austin Should Be Your Next Meeting Destination

 World-class venues in Austin are taking it up a notch with exciting, innovative projects aimed at ensuring the city is the top choice for hosting meetings and events.

-The Austin Convention Center, a massive downtown hub for meetings and events, will close temporarily for a major renovation, but will reopen with state-of-the-art improvements and even more space.
-The $1.6 billion Austin Convention Center redevelopment and expansion plans begin in 2025, with all renovations set to be completed in 2029.
-The expansion will nearly double the size of the convention center, allowing larger-scale events a home in Austin.
+The Austin Convention Center, a massive downtown hub for meetings and events, recently closed for a major renovation, but will reopen with state-of-the-art improvements and even more space.
+The $1.6 billion Austin Convention Center redevelopment and expansion recently began, with site preparation to pave the way for construction later this year.
+The Center’s renovation will be complete by the end of 2028, just in time to host South by Southwest in spring 2029.
+The expansion will significantly increase the rentable square footage of the facility to 620,000 square feet, giving large-scale events a home in Austin.

-The Journey with AUS expansion program is under development at Austin-Bergstrom International Airport.
+The Journey with AUS expansion program is in full swing at Austin-Bergstrom International Airport.
 The city's airport already offers numerous direct flights and excellent connectivity for travelers.
-Improvements in the multiyear project, beginning in 2024 and continuing through 2027, will help the airport meet evolving needs as the region grows.
-Specifics in the plan include a new baggage handling system and larger TSA checkpoint, gate and ticketing expansion, a new fuel facility and utility plant, a new concourse and tunnel connecting it to the Barbara Jordan Terminal, taxiways and a parking garage.
+Improvements in the multiyear project, which began in 2024 and continues through 2030, will help the airport meet evolving needs as the region grows.
+Cargo and fuel facilities were among the first construction projects.
+International arrivals will experience a quicker process this year.
+The new baggage handling system will be fully operational in 2026, in addition to gate improvements and expansions to the TSA checkpoint and ticketing area.
+Looking ahead to 2030, a new Concourse B will include a tunnel connecting it to the Barbara Jordan Terminal, taxiways and a parking garage.
+Keep updated on the project’s timeline.

-The Austin Transit Partnership has recommended adding a light rail system to improve the city’s public transportation network and efficiently connect people to where they want to go.
-As detailed in the Project Connect light rail report, it is recommended that the first phase of the 9.8-mile electric train system travels from 38th Street to Oltorf and Yellow Jacket, stopping at 15 stations and crossing Lady Bird Lake at Trinity Street.
+The Austin Transit Partnership has recommended adding a light rail system to improve the city’s public transportation network.
+As detailed in the Project Connect, it is recommended that the first phase of the 9.8-mile electric train system travels from 38th Street to Oltorf and Yellow Jacket, stopping at 15 stations and crossing Lady Bird Lake at Trinity Street.
 The projected number of daily riders is 28,500.

-Improvements also are coming to the lively Sixth Street district downtown, returning the artery to its historic glory.
+Improvements are also coming to the lively East Sixth Street district downtown, returning the area to its historic glory.
 Properties have been purchased, designs drawn and height restrictions eased.
 Still to come is the first round of construction on the exteriors of about 30 buildings owned by Stream Realty Partners.
 The vision includes creating an inviting, walkable streetscape with pavers on wide sidewalks lined with storefronts and strategically placed greenery.
-A focus will be on bringing in restaurants to occupy the newly renovated buildings.
+A particular focus will be placed on bringing in restaurants to occupy the newly renovated buildings.

 Exterior of an event venue with sign on the roof reading Assembly Hall.
 The building has a modern facade with dark green fencing, a large patio and native Texas landscaping